jknapka/mvca/src/tg/unter/README.txt

   - (done) Veronica and Velma have not committed to any events that overlap the interval from 10:00 AM to 11:00 AM on Sunday morning, so they should receive alerts.
-  - Alerts are sent via email, and via text (if the volunteer has indicated text alert preference).
+  - (pending) Alerts are sent via email, and via text (if the volunteer has indicated text alert preference).
   - (done) Volunteer phone numbers are visible on the event page to logged-in coordinators, so they can make confirmation